California Valley Solar Ranch: Environment

 The Carrizo Plain is home to 13 species listed as endangered either by the state or federal government, including the San Joaquin kit fox, giant kangaroo rat, and the California condor.
 SunPower worked with the community to protect local wildlife habitat and migration patterns, and reduced the amount of traffic in the area during construction.
 In 2012, it was reported that SunPower and First Solar had designed a plan to create a 19,000 acre reserve for the giant kangaroo rat, San Joaquin kit fox and golden eagle in order to address concerns about habitat destruction.

 Electricity production

 Incidents

-A fire removed 84% of the generating capacity from service in 2019 when poles and cables were damaged by an "avian incident."
+A fire removed 84% of the generating capacity from service in June 2019 when poles and cables were damaged by an "avian incident."
+Full service was expected to be restored within a month.